johnridesabike/acutis/docs/manual.md

 type-safe.
 This means you must sometimes make decisions about which types best fit your data.
 For example, records and tuples are heterogeneous and fixed-sized, while dicts and lists are homogeneous and dynamically-sized.
-This trade-off is necessary because if a structure was heterogeneous and dynamic then it would be unsafe.
+This trade-off is necessary because a structure that is heterogeneous and dynamic would be unsafe.

 ## Types and JSON

+The Acutis rendering engine is generic enough to allow different input types.
+However, it currently only includes decoders for JSON and JavaScript.
+Both are very similar, so we'll use JSON as our primary example.

-Acutis accepts incoming JSON data and decodes it according to the template's type scheme.
-Any data sent to an external function is encoded back into JSON.
+Acutis accepts incoming data and decodes it according to the template's type scheme.
+Any data sent to an external function is encoded back into its original type.

-Here is how JSON values and the Acutis types work together.
+Here's how example Acutis types correspond to JSON types and values:

 <!-- Adding bars inside inside tables messes with markdown tooling. -->